 • Fertilize from spring every 3-4 weeks during the growing season.

-or try growing a Knockout Rose in a pot or container on a sunny patio
+Try growing a Knockout Rose in a pot or container on a sunny patio

 All roses need a little pruning, some more than others, however with a little care and the right tools it's really straightforward.